The Paul D. Coverdell Peace Corps Fellows Program (USA) is a graduate

 Additionally, Coverdell Fellows who have been admitted to one of the

-Coverdell programs at BGSU may also simultaneously acquire a graduate
+Coverdell programs at BGSU may also simultaneously acquire a Graduate Certificate in Women’s

 This graduate certificate is offered by the Women’s, Gender, and Sexuality Studies Program, housed within the School of Critical and Cultural Studies at Bowling Green State University.
 Women's, Gender, and Sexuality Studies is an interdisciplinary field offering a unified approach to the study of fundamental issues in sex and gender.
 Through the courses taken as part of the certificate, students reflect on how these issues are reflected in culture across time and place; how they shape institutions as well as personal experience; how they interact with issues such as race, ethnicity, and socioeconomic class; and how new ways of thinking about gender challenge the processes by which knowledge about human beings and our behavior is acquired, interpreted, and transmitted.